 Add a new subclause after 12.2.10 (i.e., immediately before 12.3):

+A non-AP STA may opt-in to providing an idenfitier, or using an identifier provided by an AP, to an AP when establishing an ESS association using RSN.
+Exchanges of this identifier information are protected from third parties to limit the tracking capability to the APs in an ESS.

 An AP may provide an identifier to a non-AP STA and the non-AP STA may opt-in to providing that identifier to any AP in the same ESS to allow the network to recognize the same non-AP STA when it returns to the ESS even if it changes its MAC address.

-Exchanges of this identifier information are protected from third parties to limit the tracking capability to the APs in an ESS.
+A non-AP STA may provide its persistent or semi-persistent identifier to the AP when establishing an ESS association using RSN.
+For some use cases, this identifier might be the globally unique MAC address of the STA.
+For some other cases, it might be a random value generated for connections to the specific ESS.
+For the identifier to be useful, the value should be selected in a manner that is likely to result in a unique value between the STAs connected to the ESS at the same time.

+The non-AP STA may send the Device ID element or the Device ID KDE if the AP indicates support for Device ID in the Extended Capabilities element.
+Otherwise, the non-AP STA shall not send the Device ID element or the Device ID KDE.

+NOTE—A globally unique MAC address might be used to track the non-AP STA between ESSs and as such, might not be an appropriate choice for some use cases.

-When using FILS authentication, the non-AP STA sends the identifier, if it has one and opts-in to using it, in the Association Request frame and the AP sends a new identifier in the Association Response frame.
-When using FT, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial mobility domain association the EAPOL-Key msg 2/4 and the AP sends a new identifier in the EAPOL-Key msg 3/4; the identifier or a new identifier are not exchanged during the FT protocol reassociations within the same ESS.
-For other cases, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the EAPOL-Key msg 2/4 and the AP sends a new identifier in the EAPOL-Key msg 3/4.
-When the non-AP STA sends the opaque identifier, it shall send the most recently received value from an AP in the ESS without modification.
+When using FILS authentication, the non-AP STA sends the identifier, if it has one and opts-in to using it, in the Association Request frame and the AP may send a new network-generated identifier in the Association Response frame.
+When using FT, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial mobility domain association the EAPOL-Key msg 2/4 and the AP may send a new network-generated identifier in the EAPOL-Key msg 3/4; the identifier or a new identifier are not exchanged during the FT protocol reassociations within the same ESS.
+For other cases, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the EAPOL-Key msg 2/4 and the AP may send a new network-generated identifier in the EAPOL-Key msg 3/4.
+When the non-AP STA sends a network-generated identifier, it shall send the most recently received value from an AP in the ESS without modification.

+Alternatively, the AP or non-AP STA may provide a status response of Success or Unspecified Failure in response to an identifier provided by its peer.

 Add a new subclause at the end of 12.2 subclauses